What is Diabetes?

 - Planning for the future

-DESMOND group courses are run countywide and you can either be referred via your GP surgery or you are able to self refer using the form found here.
+DESMOND group courses are run countywide and you can either be referred via your GP surgery or if you are able to then you can self refer here.

 If you are admitted